gitlabhq/gitlabhq/doc/administration/troubleshooting/kubernetes_cheat_sheet.md

   kubectl get secret <secret-name> -ojsonpath={.data.password} | base64 --decode ; echo
   ```

-- How to connect to a GitLab postgres database:
+- How to connect to a GitLab Postgres database:

   ```bash
   kubectl exec -it <task-runner-pod-name> -- /srv/gitlab/bin/rails dbconsole -p
   ```

-- How to get info about helm installation status:
+- How to get info about Helm installation status:

   ```bash
   helm status name-of-installation
   ```

-- How to update GitLab installed using helm chart:
+- How to update GitLab installed using Helm Chart:

   ```bash
   helm repo upgrade